Prove Your Skills

 The internship strives to validate the workplace readiness of liberal arts graduates, helping students objectively demonstrate their professional skills to potential employers.

-- Applicants will be notified of acceptance in early November.
+- Applicants will be notified of acceptance in November.

 Who is eligible for participation?